-Whitney High School Class Valedictorians are the top academic performers of the graduating class as determined by CSU and UC standards.
+Whitney High School Class Valedictorians represent the top academic performers of the graduating class.

-Students must be enrolled at Whitney High School by the beginning of first semester of the senior year to be considered class valedictorian.
+* Students must be enrolled in Whitney High School by the beginning of the first semester of senior year to be considered for class valedictorian.

 Potential valedictorian candidates will be identified after the first semester report card is issued of the senior year.
 A meeting will be held with potential candidates.

 Potential valedictorian candidates may be dropped from the list based on senior year grades if they fall below the top two percent qualification following spring semester grades.

 Final valedictorian status will be confirmed based on the eighth semester report card at the end of senior year.

 Students may be removed from the valedictorian list if it is determined by administration that

 they do not meet acceptable Whitney High School standards of academics.